 When he returned to Chatham the painter/ poet/musician Billy Childish suggested recording an album.
 ‘We made it in a day in Billy’s kitchen.
 He got out an old Revox tape machine and recorded it live.
 That way we got a bit of that old spirit that I love so much about those old records.
 The ones that were thrown to one side in my house as a child…Hank Williams, Johnny Cash…I can only thank God that they were.”
 I was used to people showing interest and doing nothing, but Billy just got on with it.
 He’s a huge inspiration.’
 ‘Walking Off The Map’ stands as one of those rare warm and intimate records where you feel the singer is there performing in front of you.

-Now bolstered by the stereo production quality of the legendary Toe Rag Studios and, on many of the songs, a full band, Pete returns with sizzling second album “ A Virtual Landslide”.
+In 2007, bolstered by the stereo production quality of the legendary Toe Rag Studios and, on many of the songs, a full band, Pete returned with sizzling second album “ A Virtual Landslide”.
 It features: the majestic ‘Sweet Louise’ and the heartbreaking ‘Oh So Lonesome For You’ both guided by the spirit of Roy Orbison; ‘There She Still Remains’ a melancholy country-soul beauty complete with slide guitar from by BJ Cole that’s reminiscent of 60’s Nashville at its finest – think Arthur Alexander; the blues howl of ‘Virtual Landslide’ which filters the weight of history through Molinari’s knock-out voice; the rockin’ country of ‘I Came Out Of The Wilderness’ and ‘Goddamn Lonesome Blues’; the rollin’ freight train rhythms of ‘Adelaine’; the beautiful and wistful ‘One Stolen Moment’; the plaintive ‘Look What I Made Out Of My Head Ma’; the straight-up honesty of ‘I Don’t Like The Man That I Am’; the Spanish-tinged ‘Dear Angelina’; and ‘Lest We Forget’ – a traditional lament to those lost in World War I.

 Pete was nominated for a MOJO breakthrough award at their awards for 2008, with “A Virtual Landslide” listed in their top 50 albums of the year.